 Lithographic printing, sometimes referred to as offset print, uses plates which are coated in inks to create an image on paper or other materials; however the process of creating the printing plates is highly intensive and exacting to draw exceptional quality print reproductions.

-Created in 1798, pioneered by Toulouse-Lautrec, and used by artists like Miró, Hockney, and Jasper Johns, the lithographic process traditionally uses a stone printing plate, carefully ground to a flat surface and treated with an acid wash.
+Created in 1798, pioneered by Toulouse-Lautrec, and used by artists like Miró, Hockney, and Jasper Johns for limited edition runs, the lithographic process traditionally uses a stone printing plate, carefully ground to a flat surface and treated with an acid wash.
 An image is then created on the plate by drawing on it with grease based tools such as lithographic crayons or inks.
 The stone then goes through layering and washes of talc, resin, liquid-etch solutions, gum arabic, and mineral spirits.
 At the end of this process ink applied to the stone will stick wherever the grease was laid, and be repelled by other parts of the stone, enabling use as a printing plate.

 Whilst delivering beautiful results, the incredibly complicated process makes lithographic art printing a highly skilled process, which still excluded most artists from utilising it.
 Modern technology such as photography and computers have simplified the process and made it much more affordable in the modern age, though now it is often eclipsed by a newer method.

 Giclée Printing; the peak of digital techniques